California Penal Code 187 PC

 - The action was performed deliberately and with conscious disregard for human life

-There are three levels of severity for murder in California Penal Code 187: First-degree murder, CA Penal Code 187, second-degree murder and Capital murder.
+There are three levels of severity for murder in California under Penal Code 187: First-degree murder, Second-degree murder and Manslaughter.

 You can be convicted of first-degree murder for performing any of the three actions by:

 - Committing a murder while

 - Using a destructive device or explosive, a weapon of mass destruction, poison, or metal piercing ammunition

 - Torturing someone or waiting for a person

 - Murdering someone willfully, deliberately, and with premeditation

 - Felony-murder rule comes into effect if you killed someone while performing either of the following:

 - Carjacking, CA Penal Code 215